 Your Baby's Room Temperature

-You may use a small fan that faces away from your baby's cot and away from the heater, simply to generate air circulation.
+You may use a small fan that faces away from your baby's crib and away from the heater, simply to generate air circulation.
 You might think this is all a bit over the top, but I have lived through this scenario and found this worked for both my babies.

 With bedding, it's recommended to use sheets and blankets that are made of natural materials such as cotton or bamboo.
 The reason for this is that natural materials are breathable and won't cause baby to sweat unlike polyester materials which causes babies to sweat even when cold.